ISC's Software Support Policy and Version Numbering

 We release Development versions off of the current working (main) branch.
 These are the odd-numbered major versions, such as BIND 9.17, 9.19, etc.

 We typically release minor Development releases monthly (e.g. 9.19.1, 9.19.2).
 Development version minor releases introduce new features and significant refactoring and may not be backward-compatible with their immediate predecessor.
 Development versions of BIND are suitable for those interested in experimenting with and providing feedback to ISC upon their features.
 There are no alpha, beta or release candidates published.
 This process has been replaced with development versions.
 It may sometimes happen that a recently-released minor version is superseded very quickly in order to address a flaw.
 We may not issue -P releases for Development versions with security bugs, at our discretion.

-Development versions are supported for 24 months.
+Development versions are maintained for 24 months.
 At the end of the 24-month period, the stabilized Development version is re-labeled and re-released as the next Stable version, and we will begin a new Development branch.

 We stabilize all the even-numbered major versions for production use – for example, BIND 9.18 and BIND 9.20.
 Each major branch has a series of minor releases, such as BIND 9.18.0, 9.18.1, etc.

 Stable branches of BIND get minor feature updates and bug fixes for 12 - 18 months, but then are put into Extended Support mode and receive only critical fixes and eventually, only security patches.
 Within a Stable branch, users should be able to update from one minor version to another without worrying about a break in backward-compatibility.